MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/08-exercise-debug-search-issues.md

     ![A screenshot showing everything resolved.](../media/08-media/warnings-fixed-indexer.png)

-### Clean-up
+## Clean-up

  Now you've completed the exercise, if you've finished exploring Azure AI Search services, delete the Azure resources that you created during the exercise.
-The easiest way to do this is delete the **acs-cognitive-search-exercise** resource group.
+The easiest way to do this is delete the **debug-search-exercise** resource group.